dead-claudia/clean-assert/api.md

 assert.hasKeysAnyMatch(object, {key: value, ...})
 ```

-Assert an array includes at least one of a list of values
+Assert an object includes at least one of a list of key/value pairs

 ### Missing some key-value pairs